Why Ajax?

 With the emergence of the Web 2.0 and RIA trends, browser plugins marketed as alternatives to Ajax have appeared, including Microsoft's Silverlight™, Adobe's Flex™ and Sun's JavaFX™.
 Each claim a nearly identical set of benefits in exchange for moving off of the internationally standardized web platform.

 A rich IDE environment featuring code completion.
 Step-through debugging.
 Visual design tools.
-Diagnostic tools that you can even use in production.
+Rich diagnostic tools that you can even use in production.
 Sounds like the toolset being promoted by plugin vendors, right?

 No. These are tools that come with SmartClient, and they are in many ways superior to the tools offered by plugin vendors.